jnozzi/cocoadev.com/markdown/AllApplications.md

 ----

-    General/[[NSWorkspace sharedWorkspace] findApplications] and anything it uses is not much different than searching standard application paths.
+    [[NSWorkspace sharedWorkspace] findApplications] and anything it uses is not much different than searching standard application paths.

 ----